 Under Section 80 D: If an individual is making payment for medical t insurance for his spouse, children, or for its own, he or she can claim Income Tax Deduction for the same Rs 25000.

 For a senior citizen, the limit is extended to Rs 30,000.
 Also, preventive health checkups will cost up to Rs 5000 per month for families to qualify for tax deductions.

 Under Section 80 DD: If a family member of a Taxpayer suffers from 40 percent disability, in that case, one can claim deductions for up to Rs 75000 for spending on medical treatments for disabled dependents.

 Under Section 80DDB: A person is allowed to make deductions in Income Tax amounting to Rs 40,000 or more on the treatment of specific diseases which are neurological diseases, malignant cancers, chronic renal failure, AIDS, and hematological disorders.

 Under Section 80 E: If a person is having an education loan and repaying the interest, then also qualify for income tax deductions.
 However, deductions are not allowed for repayment of the principal amount of the education loan.

-Note: Apart from above there is a standard deduction of 40,000 introduced in budget 2018 for salaried class as medical reimbursement and transport allowance.
-This Income Tax deduction is allowed irrespective of expenses incurred by employee.
+Note: Apart from the above there is a standard deduction of 40,000 introduced in budget 2018 for the salaried class as medical reimbursement and transport allowance.
+This Income Tax deduction is allowed irrespective of expenses incurred by the employee.
 The assessee does not have to submit actual bills to claim this deduction.